klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 ```javascript
 caver.klay.accounts.isDecoupled(key, address)
 ```
-Determines if key is decoupled from address.
+Determines if the key is decoupled from the address.

 **Parameters**